TissueMAPS/TissueMAPS/README.md

 It makes use of a YAML configuration settings file [tmt.config](tmt/tmt.config) (see below) in order to specify the experiment layout, i.e. the directory structure on disk, and thereby define paths and filenames.

-The tmt package contains the following subpackages for different image processing routines:
+The tmt package contains the following subpackages for different image and data processing routines:

 ### [align](tmt/align) ###